 City of Gold Coast is in the process of developing waste wise guidelines, but a comprehensive Waste Wise Event Toolkit is available now from New South Wales EPA.

-The Queensland Government has also released the Industry Framework for COVID Safe Events which sets out the public health principles and provides event-specific strategies that event organisers should follow in order to organise COVID safe events.
+The Queensland Government has released the Industry Framework for COVID Safe Events which sets out the public health principles and provides event-specific strategies that event organisers should follow in order to organise COVID Safe events.

 All event organisers are responsible for considering and adhering to the most up-to-date COVID-19 information as part of your planning for your event.

 For information on Gold Coast tourism and accommodation options, check out Destination Gold Coast.

 Tourism & Events Queensland – event marketing toolkit